ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 ## Summary & Notable Insights

 - **Survey Audience**: In total, 1401 developers from 100 different countries participated in the 2022 survey.
 That is more than a 222% increase in responses compared to the previous survey (435 respondents)!
 The coverage of different geographies also continuously increased from 48 countries in 2020 to 73 countries in 2021 to 100 countries in 2022.
 Roughly 18% stated to be residing in the US, followed by India (10%) and France (5%).
-- **Developer Profiles**: The level of coding experience remains at a medium to high level with the majority of respondents having coded professionally 3 or more years, 12.5% even more than 15 years.
+- **Developer Profiles**: The level of coding experience remains at a medium to a high level, with the majority of respondents having coded professionally for 3 or more years, 12.5% even more than 15 years.
-- **Solidity Experience**: More than half of all respondents have been using Solidity less than a year, while 13.8% have been using it more than 3 years.
-41% use Solidity daily, 37.3% weekly.
+- **Solidity Experience**: More than half of all respondents have been using Solidity for less than a year, while 13.8% have been using it for more than 3 years.
+41% use Solidity daily, and 37.3% weekly.
-- **Solidity Expertise**: Many deem themselves Solidity experts, with a self rating in expertise of 7 or higher (scale of 10).
+- **Solidity Expertise**: Many deem themselves Solidity experts, with a self-rating in the expertise of 7 or higher (out of 10).
 4.6% rate their expertise as a 10 out of 10.
-70% of those have been using Solidity for 2-3 years, or longer.
+70% of those have been using Solidity for 2-3 years or longer.
-- **Developer Experience**: The majority (+75%) believes that the Solidity developer experience improved in the last year.
+- **Developer Experience**: The majority (+75%) believe that the Solidity developer experience improved in the last year.
 0.9% are of the opinion it got worse.
-Debugging issues are encountered most frequently, followed by stack-too-deep errors and bytecode size limitations.
+Debugging issues are frequently encountered, followed by stack-too-deep errors and bytecode size limitations.
-- **Future Features**: Support for decimal numbers and generics were mentioned most often as the “most anticipated Solidity feature”.
+- **Future Features**: Support for decimal numbers and generics was mentioned most often as the “most anticipated Solidity feature”.
-- **Liked & Dreaded Features**: Respondents most like Solidity's syntax, the simplicity with regards to learning, reading, coding and compiling and the static typing.
-The biggest pain point is “stack-too-deep” with 33.6% of all votes, followed by missing memory optimizations (waste of memory) (24.4%) and redundant checks (e.g. in checked arithmetic) (11.8%).
+- **Liked & Dreaded Features**: Respondents most like Solidity's syntax, the simplicity of learning, reading, coding, and compiling, and the static typing.
+The most significant pain point is “stack-too-deep”, with 33.6% of all votes, followed by missing memory optimizations (waste of memory) (24.4%) and redundant checks (e.g. in checked arithmetic) (11.8%).
 9.9% say that compiler performance is their biggest issue.

 ![Demographics Header](/img/2023/02/header1.png)